lukanenadic/Moderating_Digital_Platforms/README.md

 This course delves into the complex legal, social, and technical challenges of online content moderation.
 It encourages students from diverse technical and scientific disciplines to critically examine how platforms moderate content and reflect about their role as experts in their own disciplinary field within this crucial context.

-This repository contains the weekly slides, syllabus, weekly schedule, reading materials, and details about the assignments.
+This repository contains the weekly slides, syllabus, weekly schedule, reading materials, and details about the assignments. *Please note that some slides from guest speakers were only uploaded internally on Moodle to respect the speakers' wishes.*

 ## Assignments